Autism Insurance FAQs

 Q: Is autism insurance reform a partisan issue?

 A: Absolutely not!
 Autism affects everyone, no matter what the party.
-Autism insurance reform has been passed in some of the most conservative states in the nation including: Texas, Arizona, Louisiana, South Carolina, Alaska, and Arkansas to name a few.
+Autism insurance reform has been passed in some of the most conservative states in the nation including: Texas, Arizona, Louisiana, South Carolina, and Arkansas to name a few.

 Q: How much will my insurance go up if an autism insurance mandate is passed?